ApeXP456/Portfolio/README.md

 Visit the Website here:
 https://jarodcunningham.netlify.app/

-This is a sleek, dark-themed contact form website built with HTML, CSS, JS, and integrated with [FormSubmit](https://formsubmit.co) for backend-free form submissions.
-The site includes a styled submission form, a custom thank-you page, and responsive layout optimized for deployment (e.g., Netlify).
+This is a sleek, personal website built with HTML, CSS, JS, and integrated with a contact form [FormSubmit](https://formsubmit.co) for form submissions.
+The site includes a custom thank-you page, and responsive layout optimized for deployment (e.g., Netlify).

 ## 🚀 Features

 - Fully responsive design
-- Dark theme UI
 - Styled input fields with hover and focus states
-- No backend required — powered by [FormSubmit](https://formsubmit.co)
-- Redirects to a custom thank-you page after form submission
+- Redirects to a custom thank-you page after contact form submission
-- Organized structure ready for deployment

 ## 🧱 Built With

 - **HTML5** — Semantic structure
 - **CSS3** — Custom styling with CSS variables
 - **JS** - Sidebar, testimonials modal, custom select filtering, form validation, and page navigation.
-- **FormSubmit** — Email form backend without server code
+- **FormSubmit** — Email form

-## 📂 Project Structure
-├── index.html # Main webpage with the contact form
-├── thank-you.html # Confirmation page after submission
-├── /assets
-│ └── /css
-│ └── style.css # Custom theme and form styling

-│ └──images # Folder of favicons, pdf's and other images

 ## 🔧 How It Works